-- Undoubtedly I failed to stipulate that the creative artist should write with what you describe as "gusto": indeed, I would as soon have thought of suggesting that he write with his hand.
-For the sole point upon which fine literature and readingmatter and all the uncontested axioms of mankind are quite at one, is in assuming mankind to be superhuman.
+-Undoubtedly I failed to stipulate that the creative artist should write with what you describe as "gusto": indeed, I would as soon have thought of suggesting that he write with his hand.
+For the sole point upon which fine literature and reading-matter and all the uncontested axioms of mankind are quite at one, is in assuming mankind to be superhuman.
 Through this protective instinct the artist will as an affair of course, in his depiction of human beings, exaggerate everything.
-All passions, naturally, will be studied by him, as if with a microscope, whereunder men's emotions will figure as untamed leviathans that ramp everywhere about the field of his magnifying lens quite awe-inspiringly.
+All passions, naturally, will be studied by him, as with a microscope, whereunder men's emotions will figure as untamed leviathans that ramp quite awe-inspiringly.

-Now Charteris was so perverting my real meaning that I would have interrupted him.
+Now Charteris was so outrageously perverting my meaning that I would have interrupted him.
 But he continued:

-- No; you and I can differ but upon the question as to whether in corporal life some "adequately existing person" does now and then reproduce any robustiousness of this sort.
-With the wide-spread tradition that he does we ought to deal as open-mindedly as with the equally well-known myth of George and the Dragon or of the Cat and the Fiddle.
-No doubt, one might infer, once more upon advisement of the morning paper, that no longer ago than yesterday a respectable number of not at all respectable people were brought through the indulgence of some such "gusto" into publicity and police-stations: yet, even in pursuit of a really "adequate" scheme of living, one hesitates to accept these folk as patterns; and the wiser of us will not quite thus tumultuously rush into the dock.
-For to comparatively intelligent persons self-control is a more common and a less difficult virtue than any intelligent person would dream of admitting.
+-No. you and I can differ but upon the guestion as to whether in corporal life some "adequately existing person" does now and then reproduce anything of this sort.
+With the wide-spread tradition that he does we ought to deal as open-mindedly as with the equally wellknown myth of George and the Dragon or of the Cat and the Fiddle.
+No doubt, one might infer, once more upon advisement of the morningpaper, that no longer ago than yesterday a respectable number of not at all respectable people were brought through the indulgence of some such "gusto" into publicity and policestations: but, even in pursuit of a really "adequate" scheme of living, one hesitates to accept these folk as patterns: and the wiser of us will not quite thus tumultuously rush into the dock.
+For to comparatively intelligent persons selfcontrol is a more common and less difficult virtue than any intelligent person would dream of admitting.
 Passion does not rouse the vast majority of us to any outbreak, or even to eloquence: perhaps, indeed, nothing can ever do that save dread of public opinion.
 In purely personal matters the disheartening fact is that we encounter crises with commonplaces, and the important scenes of one's life are rendered inefficiently, at their only performance.
 How can this be otherwise, when all the while we are vexatiously aware that our emotions are unfit to the occasion?
-For it is the actual reflection of every considerate person, at the climax of some great joy or crime or grief, that his emotion is neither so fine nor so absorbing as he had anticipated.
-It follows that everyone of us is forever after resolute to conceal this failure, especially from himself. . . .
-So it is not quite for the reason which you advance that I accept your dictum as to art's over-topping life through art's ability to distill the quintessence of that which, in reality, remains always transitory and alloyed.
+For it is the actual reflection of every considerate person at the climax of some great joy or crime or grief, that his emotion is neither so fine nor so absorbing as he had anticipated.
+It follows, of course, that everyone of us is forever after resolute to conceal this failure, especially from himself. . .
+So it is not quite for the reason which you advance that I accept your dictum as to art's overtopping life through art's ability to distill the quintessence of that which, in ephemeral reality, is transitory and alloyed.
 Still, I accept it.